shreyaspkl/Supply-Chain-Management-using-blockchain/README.md

 # Supply Chain Management using blockchain
- Blockchain is used to tackle the problem faaced in supply chian managment
+ Blockchain technology is used to tackle the problems faced in supply chian managment